How Long Can Sushi Stay in the Fridge

 Sushi can be stored in the fridge for up to four days if it is made with fresh fish and stored properly.
 However, the shelf life of sushi can vary depending on its quality and how it is stored.
 Cooked sushi can last longer than raw sushi because it has been cooked, which kills bacteria and other microorganisms that can cause foodborne illness.

 In summary, the quality of sushi has a significant impact on its shelf life.
-Freshness, sushi grade fish, oxidation, and moisture migration are all factors that can affect the quality of sushi.
+Freshness, sushi-grade fish, oxidation, and moisture migration are all factors that can affect the quality of sushi.
 Proper storage is also important to prevent spoilage and foodborne illness.
 Sushi can be stored in the fridge for up to four days if it is made with fresh fish and stored properly.

+Wrap leftover sushi tightly and refrigerate it immediately — ideally within one hour of serving — to preserve quality and limit bacterial growth.
 When it comes to leftover sushi, proper handling and storage are crucial to maintain its quality and safety.
 Here are some tips to help you store your leftover sushi safely:

 Proper handling and storage of leftover sushi are essential to ensure its quality and safety.
 By following these tips, you can enjoy your leftover sushi without worrying about getting sick or it going bad.